MLReproHub/SMAE/README.md

 📦`checkpoints`: model checkpoints
 📂`config`: config files

-&nbsp;&nbsp;┣  📂`model`: for different model versions

-&nbsp;&nbsp;┗  📂`train`: for different training hyperparameters
+&nbsp;&nbsp;┣  📂`model`: for different model versions &nbsp;&nbsp;┗  📂`train`: for different training hyperparameters 📂`data`

-📂`data`
 &nbsp;&nbsp;┣  📦`cub-200-2011`: CUB dataset files
 &nbsp;&nbsp;┗  📦`tiny-imagenet-200`: TIN dataset files
 📂`src`: Sources root. *Make sure it is in PYTHONPATH or you start inside.*
  ┣ 📂`dataset`: dataloader classes
  ┣ 📂`loss`: loss classes
  ┣ 📂`model`: model classes and their dependencies
  ┣ 📂`utilities`: utility methods and classes
  ┃📜...

- ┗📜`main.py`: entry point
+ ┃📜`evaluate.py`: model evaluation entry point ┗📜`main.py`: training entry point

 ## How To Run <a href="#run"></a>
 After making sure that the developmental environment is setup and that SqueezeNet checkpoint exists in the `checkpoints` directory, you can train a MAE model using the `main.py` script.
 This should be run from inside the `src` directory.

+To evaluate a trained model from a saved checkpoint, you can use the `evaluate.py` script.
+This should be run from inside the `src` directory.

 ### CLI arguments
-The script accepts the following CLI arguments (enumerating all the possible values):
+The `main.py` script accepts the following CLI arguments (enumerating all the possible values):
 ```
 usage: main.py
 	[--model_key MODEL_KEY]         mae, mae-blockmask, squeeze